Last Updated on 16th February 2024

 Digital marketing is essentially a creative field, and like any large scale artistic production, requires the influence of multiple skillsets.
 Promoting your business online therefore requires collaboration.

 It is impossible for one person to proficiently undertake everything that is required to effectively market a business online.
-You need technical knowledge of SEO, an eye for design, an understanding of web architecture, the ability to curate content and a flair for writing sales copy.
+You need technical knowledge of SEO, an eye for design, an understanding of web architecture, the ability to curate content and a flair for writing sales copy as well as informational content too.

 Building a proficient team may be difficult for some firms, both on a financial level and a lack of office space.
 Fortunately, the digital arena enables specialists to work from remote locations so firms can work directly with digital marketing agencies who already have their quota of specialists.